System Boot

 Purpose vs Pleasure

 Definition.
-Purpose vs pleasure is the distinction between what is satisfying in retrospect and what is satisfying in the moment — two different reward systems that will not, in the long run, agree.
+The distinction between what satisfies in retrospect and what satisfies in the moment — two reward systems that will not, in the long run, agree.

 Function

-The pleasure system asks: does this feel good now.
-The purpose system asks: will I respect the man who did this when I am sixty.
-The two questions are not enemies, but they are different, and a life that systematically answers only the first becomes light in a way that cannot be hidden — not from others, and eventually not from yourself.
+Pleasure asks: does this feel good now.
+Purpose asks: will I respect the man who did this at sixty.
+Not enemies, but different — and a life that systematically answers only the first becomes light in a way that can't be hidden, from others or eventually from yourself.

 Mechanism

 Pleasure is paid up front and decays.
 Purpose is paid in friction and accrues.
-The trick is not to abolish pleasure — that produces a different sickness — but to subordinate it: pleasure is allowed, even required, but it does not get to set the direction.
-The direction is set by what you would still be doing if no one were watching and no one were rewarding you.
-That is purpose.
+The trick isn't to abolish pleasure — that produces a different sickness — but to subordinate it.
+Pleasure is allowed, even required; it just doesn't set the direction.
+Direction is set by what you'd still be doing if no one were watching and no one were rewarding you.

 Breakdown